Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

 By the triangle inequality, \eqref{eq:simulationdefinition} holds for any convex combination of the states and observables in $\Omega_{\state}$ and $\Omega_{\obs}$ respectively, so we could without loss of generality assume that the two sets are convex to begin with.

 Often the simulation channels $T_t$ in \cref{def:analogsimulation} are taken simply as time evolution under some simulator Hamiltonian $H^\prime \in \Herm(\mathcal{H}^\prime)$, but it is useful to consider a more general case.
 Firstly, this allows one to directly account for, and possibly exploit, dissipative errors in the experimental setup \cite{verstraete2009quantum}.
 Secondly, it enables the possibility of a more complicated simulation experiment, for example involving intermediate measurements.
-Moreover, it is important to allow the simulation of open quantum systems for our definition to be consistent with \ref{czc:interactions}.
+Moreover, it is important to allow the simulation of open quantum systems for our definition to be consistent with criterion III of \cref{fig:criteria}.
 Despite the generality afforded by \cref{def:analogsimulation}, we emphasise that experimentally practical simulations should be size-independent as in \cref{def:sizeindependence}.
 That is, the implementation of $T_t$ should not require engineering a system of size which grows more than linearly in $n$, or boundlessly scaling interaction energies.
+Another important constraint is that $T_t$ should not include the use of adaptive channels based on feed-forward measurements --- hence distinguishing the process from digital quantum computation.